gp22/frontera-digital/src/markdown/pages/services.md

 - **QA/Testing** – Your site will be fully tested, including support for all major browsers and device sizes.
 You’ll get to review a live version of the new site that’s only accessible to you, so if there are any issues no one else will see them.
 - **Launch** – After making a complete backup of your existing site, it will be replaced with the new site and go live!

-## Website care and maintenance
+## Website (and client) care and support

-I offer monthly website care and maintenance plans to help keep your website safe, secure and working and looking it’s best.
+I offer care and support plans that give you peace-of-mind by helping keep your website safe, secure and working and looking it’s best.
 My plans can include (but are not limited to):

 - WordPress version updates
 - Theme updates